Published by Jeremy. Last Updated on June 14, 2022.

 - The T is free for transit within downtown (First Avenue to Allegheny stops only).

 - Proposed extensions to the T have been made to go to Oakland and the Airport, but don't hold your breath on this happening any time soon.

-- Healthy Ride Bikes – Healthy Ride bike kiosks are available in dozens of spots around the city at a rate of approximately $2/30 minutes.
-Check out our review of Healthy Ride here!
+- POGOH Bikes – POGOH bike kiosks are available in dozens of spots around the city with a modest fee.

 - University Shuttles – Students of the University of Pittsburgh, Chatham, and Carnegie Mellon can ride their respective university shuttle for free when they present their ID card.